 We provide the opportunity for consumers to exercise this right if any of our online business practices are considered to be a sale under the CCPA’s broad definition.

 To exercise your rights under the CCPA, make a request through our secure interactive web form available here, CCPA Request Form, or by contacting our Data Protection Officer using the following information.
+To opt out of our use of third-party advertising cookies, please click here.

 Attention: Data Protection Officer